Nepal is safe to visit after the recent protests, and all airports are open. Please check official updates before your trip.

 Breakfast, Lunch and Dinner

-Our destination today is Namrung, an entry point to the Manaslu sanctuary.
+Our destination today is Namrung, a gateway to the Manaslu Sanctuary.
 You will experience the geological amusement of Manaslu on today’s traverse.
 The journey from Deng to Namrung is a lengthy one, lasting approximately 6-7 hours as we travel along the banks of the Budhi Gandaki River.
 Along the way, we pass through densely populated villages such as Ranagaon, Bihi, Prok, and Ghap before finally reaching our destination for the night.

 Trek from Namrung to Samagoan